SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Options_for_opening_DataMiner_Cube.md

 ### buffer=

-Use this option along with the “*element=*” option to immediately show the buffer of a Spectrum Analyzer element.
+Use this option along with the "*element=*" option to immediately show the buffer of a Spectrum Analyzer element.

 The buffer should be specified in one of the following three ways: